ASNA/Wings-Sass/README.md

   * Visual Studio 2013: To facilitate working with Sass, install the Microsoft *"Web Essentials"* package for Visual Studio 2013 from here: https://visualstudiogallery.msdn.microsoft.com/56633663-6799-41d7-9df7-0f2a504ca361 The *"Web Essentials"* package was designed such that right after saving changes to any of the Sass files, the compiler will wake-up and produce a new CSS automatically.

   * Visual Studio 2015: To facilitate working with Sass, go to "Tools" menu and select "Extensions and Updates" option.
 On the dialog box that appears, click on the "online" extensions, and look for "Web Compiler".
-Once the "Web compiler" extension is installed, you can right-click on any of the Sass files in your website, and a "Re-compile file" menu option will be available.
+Once the "Web compiler" extension is installed, you can right-click on any of the Sass files in your website, and an explicit "Re-compile file" menu option will be available.
 Re-compiling a Sass file produces the CSS and min.CSS files.

-(Note: if you started with Visual Studio 2013, you may have been used to automatic Sass compilation, that method of working with Sass was deprecated - you need to explicitly call the Sass compiler when working with Visual Studio 2015 and"Web Compiler").
+  Sass is designed to compile the Sass files (producing CSS) as soon as changes on files are saved.
 For more information on Sass, please refer to http://sass-lang.com

 ## Usage